moznion/App-GitHubWebhooks2Ikachan/README.md

 - PATH INFO
     - ${path}

-        Destination of IRC channel to send message.
+        Destination of IRC channel or user to send message.
 This is essential.
+        If you want to send `#foobar` channel, please fill here `%23foobar`.
 - QUERY PARAMETERS
     - subscribe